resoai/TileBoard/README.md

 ## Configure

-`config.js` will initialize a global CONFIG object with the following fields:
+`config.js` or any specific config will initialize a global CONFIG object with the following fields:

 ```js
 var CONFIG = {